QuantEcon/lecture-python.myst/lectures/prob_matrix.md

 Before diving in, we'll say a few words about what probability theory means and how it connects to statistics.

-These are topics that are also touched on in these quantecon lectures :XXXXX TOM ADD
+These are topics that are also touched on in the quantecon lectures  <https://python.quantecon.org/prob_meaning.html> and <https://python.quantecon.org/navy_captain.html>.

 For much of this lecture we'll be discussing  fixed "population" probabilities.